Ayush-Kanoje/Ayush-Kanoje/ReadMe.md

 <h3 align="center">💡 Developer | ☁️ Cloud Security Learner | 🚀 IoT & AI Explorer</h3>

 <h4 align="center">
-I’m an engineering student and emerging technologist, driven by curiosity and a passion for **building secure, scalable systems** in the cloud.
+I’m an engineering student and emerging technologist, driven by curiosity and a passion for building secure, scalable systems in the cloud.
-My journey blends hardware intuition with software logic — transforming from an IoT tinkerer into a **Cloud Security-focused engineer**.
+My journey blends hardware intuition with software logic — transforming from an IoT tinkerer into a Cloud Security-focused engineer.
-I’m not just learning *tools*, I’m learning *thinking* — how systems connect, scale, and defend themselves.
+I’m not just learning tools, I’m learning thinking — how systems connect, scale, and defend themselves.
 </h4>

 <p align="center">